dponcez/react-video-player/README.md

 export default App
 ```

-4. We will create the :page_facing_up: VideoPlayer.js file that will be included in the :file_folder: folder that will have the same name as the file and this, at the same time, will be in the :file_folder: components folder, then we will import it in the :page_facing_up file : App.js, as in the previous example.
+4. We will create the :page_facing_up: VideoPlayer.js file that will be included in the :file_folder: folder that will have the same name as the file and this, at the same time, will be in the :file_folder: components folder, then we will import it in the :page_facing_up: file App.js, as in the previous example.

 Note: *All :file_folder: folders that will be used in the project must go in the :file_folder: components folder*.